Fundeluk/nswi041-exams/seminar-work.md

 ![domain class diagram](uml/ExamsModule.png)

 ### Student
-A user of SIS with defined privileges and attributes such as studentId and name, currently enrolled at the university.
+A user of our student integration system with defined privileges and attributes such as studentId and name, currently enrolled at the university.

 ### Teacher
-A user of SIS with defined privileges and attributes such as teacherId and name, responsible for teaching subjects at the university.
+A user of our student integration system with defined privileges and attributes such as teacherId and name, responsible for teaching subjects at the university.

 ### Result
 A score from an exam, typically ranging from 1 to 4 or A to F, along with feedback provided by the teacher to evaluate the student's performance.

-### Credit
-A prerequisite for participating in exams.

 ### Exam
 An assessment, either written or oral, administered by a teacher to evaluate students' knowledge and skills.